This is where I currently live in KL. EDIT: This is an old post. I’ve since moved out.

 Alan’s (Mr Corey?) aim is to live as frugally as possible in one of the most expensive places to live in the world (New York), and he use multiple tactics to increase his net worth to that big number – ONE MILLION before he turns 30.

 But I loved the tips on cutting back and being realistic about wants and needs.
 I loved his writing style, which appealed to people like me (most investment-related books out there is more suited for middle-agers, no?)
-Alan Corey have this wonderful college-boy-making-it-in-real-world feel, and you smell his enthusiasm through his words.
+Alan Corey has this wonderful college-boy-making-it-in-real-world feel, and you smell his enthusiasm through his words.
 He wants what he wants but without the price tag, so that makes for some creative beat-the-system awesomeness.